larsjuhljensen/JensenLab/_pages/training_string.md

 ## Exercise 2

 In this exercise, we will work with the list of 541 proteins associated with epithelial ovarian cancer (EOC) as identified by phosphoproteomics in the study by [Francavilla et al.](https://doi.org/10.1016/j.celrep.2017.03.015).
 An adapted, simplified version of their results table can be downloaded [here](/assets/Francavilla2017CellRep.tsv).
-We recommend using Excel or a similar program to open the file.
+We recommend using Microsoft Excel, Numbers or a similar program to open the file.
+Alternatively copy the data into an online spreadsheet such as [Google sheets](https://docs.google.com/spreadsheets/u/0/).

 ### 2.1 Multiple proteins query

 We will first retrieve a network for the proteins from the study.
-Go to <https://string-db.org/>, open the **Multiple proteins** search interface, and paste the list of UniProt accession numbers from the _UniProt_ column in the table into the field **List Of Names**.
+Go to <https://string-db.org/>, open the **Multiple proteins** search interface, and paste the list of UniProt accession numbers from the _UniProt_ column (the first column) in the table into the field **List Of Names**.
 Specify **Homo sapiens** in the **Organism** field and click **SEARCH**.
 You will first be presented with a disambiguation page, on which you can verify that the proteins you entered are correctly mapped.
 Press **Continue** to view the protein network.

 _How many nodes and edges are in the resulting network?_